eduvpn/documentation/DATABASE.md

 For SQLite, no configuration is needed, it will work out of the box.

 We'll describe how to configure [MariaDB](https://mariadb.org/), however the same will work for MySQL.
+We'll also describe [PostgreSQL](https://www.postgresql.org/), it is preferred over MariaDB/MySQL.

-We also support [PostgreSQL](https://www.postgresql.org/), but it receives less testing.
+Obviously you should only use one of these :-)

 We assume you used `deploy_${DIST}.sh` to install the VPN service.

-**NOTE**: this document only explains how to install a *basic* MariaDB.
-You **SHOULD** be very familiar with MariaDB/MySQL before attemping this!
+**NOTE**: this document only explains how to install a *basic* MariaDB and PostgreSQL server.
+You **SHOULD** be very familiar with PostgreSQL/MariaDB/MySQL before attemping to run this in production!
 If you are not, please stay with the default SQLite database!

 # Installation

-We'll show how to install MariaDB on Fedora.
+We'll show how to install MariaDB and PostgreSQL on Fedora.
 Other distributions are very similar.
 We assume how to "convert" these instructions to your relevant platform.
 If you can not do that, you should probably not be reading this document!

 ## MariaDB Installation